microsoft/MInference/LeanK/README.md

 | LeanK | 4096 | 52 | 38.32 | 57.27 | 20.43 |
 | LeanK | 4096 | 64 (1.2x larger) | 47.62 | 67.03 | 25.14 |

-Tilelang 0.1.5 added requirements on contiguous inputs, resulting in additional processing on KV cache before decoding and at each updating step.
-That's why the throughput reported here are lower than in the paper.

 ### Acknowledgements

 This project incorporates code from [Tile-Lang](https://github.com/tile-ai/tilelang), [DuoAttention](https://github.com/mit-han-lab/duo-attention), [RULER](https://github.com/NVIDIA/RULER) and [LongBench](https://github.com/THUDM/LongBench).
 We deeply appreciate the contributions of the original authors.